ykotturi/CSCW-2019-Workshop/README.md

 ## Call for Participation

+**Key Information:**
+- **Format:** 2-4 pages in the <a href="https://sigchi.org/templates/">SIGCHI Extended Abstracts format</a> or alternative material of rough equivalence
+- **Deadline:** September 23, 2019
+- **Notification:** October 4, 2019
+- **Workshop:** Saturday, November 9, 2019

-We invite a diversity of stakeholders, including grassroots organizers who can represent and voice the concerns of their respective worker communities, researchers studying these topics, and designers of on-demand work platforms to apply to this workshop.
+We invite a diversity of stakeholders, including researchers studying these topics, grassroots organizers who can represent and voice the concerns of their respective worker communities, and designers of on-demand work platforms to apply to this workshop.
+Potential participants are asked to submit 2-4 page position papers that articulates their positionality, describes their research area, and comments on how they find themselves in solidarity (or not) with others doing work in this area.
+Potential topics include (but are not limited to):

+- How/Whether ridesharing drivers connect with peers locally
+- How/Whether crowd workers organize collectively locally
+- Role of co-working spaces in freelance work
+- Work practices of on-demand workers in traditional organizations

+**Selection and Attendance Criteria**
+Submissions will be reviewed by the organizers and accepted based on the relevance and development of their chosen topic, as well as participants’ potential to contribute to the workshop.
+Our workshop will accommodate up to 20 participants.
+At least one author of each accepted paper must attend the workshop.
+Space permitting, additional authors may be accommodated.
+Please note that workshop attendees are required to register by paying an additional workshop fee on top of the conference registration fee.
+Prior to the workshop, participants will be requested to read all accepted position papers.

+**How to Submit**
+Submissions and questions should be directed to **EMAIL TBD** on or before the submission deadline.
+Please submit your position paper in PDF format by August 31, 2018, 5pm PDT.
+Space permitting, we may consider late submissions.

+**Archival Copies**
+Submitted abstracts will be archived on the workshop’s website, but will not appear in the CSCW proceedings.
+Authors will maintain all copyright over their work.

+**Remote Attendance**
+The workshop is primarily designed and intended for participation in person.
+Yet, we will consider applications for remote attendance if you cannot attend CSCW in person due to mobility impairments, chronic health issues, temporary travel limitations, and such.
+If your application is for remote attendance, please indicate this clearly in your position paper.
+For general questions about telepresence opportunities at CSCW 2019, please email tele2019@cscw.acm.org.

 <a href="#top">Back to top</a>
 <div id ="participants"></div>